-9.2.2.3 USB Power Delivery Sink Capabilities
+9.2.2.2.2.2 USB Power Delivery Sink Capabilities

-Most notebooks support buck and boost charging which means they can charge the battery from 5 V to 20 V. USB PD sources must also support follow the Source Power Rules defined by the UBS Power Delivery specification.
+Most notebooks support buck/boost charging which allows them to charge the battery from 5 V to 20 V. USB PD sources must also follow the Source Power Rules defined by the USB Power Delivery specification.
 It is recommended for notebooks to support all the voltages in the Source Power Rules to ensure compatibility with most PD chargers and adapters.